 Gaining Insights From Client Surveys

 One of the initial steps of this project was to interview QLab employees to understand the product and gain a better sense of the needs of their website.
-Along with other designers, I devised interview questions that probes into the user experience of QLab.
+Along with other designers, I devised interview questions that probe into the user experience of QLab.

 Here are a few examples from the questions we asked: